ether-camp/ethereum-harmony/README.md

 * Run Service: `gradlew runMain`  ( live network by default or any [other environment](#options) )

 Navigate to `http://localhost:8080`
-JSON-RPC is available at `http://localhost:8080/rpc`
+JSON-RPC is available at either `http://localhost:8080/rpc` or `http://localhost:8080`

 (*) Use `gradlew runMain -Dserver.port=9999` option to change web interface port number.